rbiodies/FWA/ex02/Cinema/README.txt

 # Instructions on how to deploy and use your application.

 # You need to create a database.
 I used SQLite.
-Specify db.url=/your_path/FWA/test.db in the src/main/webapp/WEB-INF/application.properties file.
+MAKE SURE THE PATH TO THE DATABASE db.url=/Users/${USER}/your_path/FWA/test.db IN THE src/main/webapp/WEB-INF/application.properties FILE IS CORRECT!
 Run schema.sql and data.sql.

+# You need to run ./README.txt from the Cinema folder.

 # Apache Tomcat is one of the most popular web servers in the Java community.
 It ships as a servlet container capable of serving Web Archives with the WAR extension.